Jujelle/Jujelle.github.io/_pages/about.md

 I’m a senior at the School of Electronic Engineering, Zhejiang University.
 My research interests include nanophotonics, quantum optics, and optical computing.
 I spent a wonderful time working with Professor [Haoliang Qian](https://scholar.google.com/citations?hl=zh-CN&user=9atjlF8AAAAJ) on several projects of nanophotonics and optical signal processing from May 2022 to December 2022.

 My previous interest lies in computer vision and robotics.
 I won 2nd place in the General Place Recognition Competition held by ICRA 2022 and CMU Robotics Institute in October 2022.
-I collaborated with Dr. Lun Luo, focusing on the localization problem in autonomous driving from June 2022 to March 2023.
+I collaborated with Dr. Lun Luo under Professor [Hui-liang Shen's](https://scholar.google.com/citations?hl=zh-CN&user=qfAg9nUAAAAJ) supervision, focusing on the localization problem in autonomous driving from June 2022 to March 2023.

 I received the National Scholarship twice and am in the Zhejiang University [Morningside Cultural China Scholars Program](https://drive.google.com/file/d/1dP1bt8tOke6_sHpsFEH9d8xUUJyZnea6/view?usp=drive_link) (selected 30 out of 5,000 students each year).
 You can find my resume here: [Yixuan Li’s Resume](../assets/Yixuan_Li.pdf).